terraform-provider-openstack/terraform-provider-openstack/website/docs/r/fw_rule_v2.html.markdown

 * `source_port` - (Optional) The source port on which the firewall rule operates.
 Changing this updates the `source_port` of an existing firewall rule.
+Require not `any` or empty protocol.

 * `destination_port` - (Optional) The destination port on which the firewall rule operates.
 Changing this updates the `destination_port` of an existing firewall rule.
+Require not `any` or empty protocol.

+* `shared` - (Optional) Sharing status of the firewall rule (must be "true" or "false" if provided).
+If this is "true" the policy is visible to, and can be used in, firewalls in other tenants.
+Changing this updates the `shared` status of an existing firewall policy.
+On

 * `enabled` - (Optional) Enabled status for the firewall rule (must be "true" or "false" if provided - defaults to "true").
 Changing this updates the `enabled` status of an existing firewall rule.

-* `tenant_id` - (Optional) The owner of the firewall rule.
-Required if admin wants to create a firewall rule for another tenant.
-Changing this creates a new firewall rule.

-* `value_specs` - (Optional) Map of additional options.

 ## Attributes Reference